 Activity-based models in Transportation Science focus on the description of human trips and activities.
-We address the modeling of activity location decision for large data sets: given both home and work locations, where do individuals perform so-called secondary activities (e.g shopping)?
-We propose a model where agents have limited, accurate information about a small subset of the overall spatial environment.
-Agents are interconnected by a social network through which they can exchange information.
-This approach has several advantages: a) it can be faster to find suboptimal solutions to build plausible choice sets b) the learning speed of the overall process is governed by the greediness of the exchange and c) it can provide a useful framework to study the propagation of any newly available information.
+We address the modeling of the spatial decision for so-called secondary activities: given both home and work locations, where do individuals perform activities such as shopping and leisure?
+The simulation of these decisions using random utility models requires a full enumeration of the possible outcomes.
+For large data sets, it becomes computationally unfeasible because of the combinatorial complexity.
+To overcome this limitation, we propose a model where agents have limited, accurate information about a small subset of the overall spatial environment.
+Agents are inter-connected by a social network through which they can exchange information.
+This approach has several advantages: a) it computes plausible choice sets in reasonable computing times b) it can be easily extended to integrate further empirical evidence about travel behavior and c) it provides a useful framework to study the propagation of any newly available information.
+The paper emphasizes the computational efficiency of the approach for real-world examples.